Top eCommerce Influencers to Follow

 In the chaos of various bits of advice and opinions, we often get lost.

 We all know the power of Twitter.
-It’s the best source to keep in touch with the latest e-commerce news, or any news for that matter!
+It’s the best source to keep in touch with the latest e-commerce news.
+Or any other news for that matter!

-So we would like to share with you our list of top eCommerce influencers that you should follow.
+So, we would like to share with you our list of top eCommerce influencers that you should follow right now.

 1. Leonard Kim

-The magazine Inc. listed him as one of the top youth marketers in the USA.
-He has a very inspiring story, from being homeless to becoming a sought-after Personal Branding Expert and Keynote Speaker.
+Inc. magazine listed Leonard as one of the top youth marketers in the USA.
+He has a very inspiring story: from being homeless to becoming a sought-after Personal Branding Expert and Keynote Speaker.

-He has written more than a thousand articles in the last few years where he shares his real-life stories related to family matters, failures after failures, hopelessness, and then how he finally rose from a homeless wanderer to become the most followed and read writers of this generation.
+Thus, it’s no surprise that Leonard has written more than a thousand articles in the last few years.
+He has shares his real-life stories related to family matters, failures after failures and hopelessness.

-Linda has formerly written for Get Elastic and made it one of the top eCommerce blogs with a daily readership of over 20,000 followers!
+Linda has formerly written for Get Elastic.
+She made it one of the top eCommerce blogs with a daily readership of over 20,000 followers!

-She was also awarded one of the best 30 direct marketers under 30 from DMNews.
+Accordingly, DMNews recognised her as one of the best 30 direct marketers under 30.

 3. Steve Hutt

-Steve Hutt is the founder of E-commerce Fastlane, where he shares his own strategies and practices which he used to achieve $50,000,000 sales with his first eCommerce business in the year 2000.
-Remember Y2K?
+Steve Hutt is the founder of E-commerce Fastlane.
+Here, he shares his own strategies and practices which he used to achieve $50,000,000 sales with his first eCommerce business in the year 2000!

-He’s is one of the most popular eCommerce influencers with more than 16 years of eCommerce experience and 40,000 followers on Instagram alone.
+Arguably, Steve is one of the most popular eCommerce influencers.
+16 years of eCommerce experience and 40,000 followers on Instagram alone is hard to beat!

 4. Pat Flynn

-Pat Flynn is an American blogger and podcaster who started his own website, Smart Passive Income.
+Pat Flynn is an American blogger and podcaster.
+He started his own website, Smart Passive Income.

-On his website, he shares his results of income experiments conducted by him such as important strategies to run eCommerce stores successfully, and what is passive income and how to increase it?
+Today, he shares his results of income experiments conducted by him.
+In addition, he also highlights important strategies to successfully run eCommerce stores.

 5. Amy Porterfield

-Amy uses her blogs, online training courses, and podcasts to teach small business owners, entrepreneurs, and educators, on how to sell their products easily.
+Amy uses her blogs, online training courses and podcasts to teach others how to sell their products effectively.
+She counts small business owners, entrepreneurs and educators as keen readers.

 6. Hiten Shah

 Hiten Shah needs no introduction.
-He’s the co-founder of widely-used KISSmetrics and Crazy Egg.
+He’s the co-founder of the widely-used KISSmetrics and Crazy Egg.

-He publishes a weekly email newsletter called Product Habits where he shares various links each week in which he writes about how to create successful products that are loved by people.
+He publishes a weekly email newsletter called Product Habits.
+Inside, he writes about how to create successful products that are loved by people.

-He also shares a weekly newsletter on SaaS and has a podcast about startups, business and life called The Startup Chat that he does with his friend Steli.
+Also, Hiten publishes a weekly newsletter on SaaS stories.
+Lastly, he has a podcast about startups, business and life called The Startup Chat that he does with his friend Steli.